 Before payment can be made for Medicare-covered services, claims must be received no later than one calendar year from the date of service.
 Claims filed after the specified time frame will be denied with no appeal rights.
 Refer to Billing and Payment Section 3 for detailed information regarding claims submission requirements.
-The paper form used for submission of medical charges is the Health Insurance Claim form CMS 1500.
+The paper form used for submission of medical and behavioral health charges is the Health Insurance Claim form CMS 1500.
 Use CMS Claim form 1450 for facilities.

-Submit electronic claims to: Submit paper claims to:
+Submit electronic claims to:

-Clearinghouse Payer ID All Products

-Availity/THIN MHHNP Memorial Hermann Health Plan
+Clearinghouse Payer ID Availity/THIN MHHNP Memorial Hermann Health Plan Attn: Claims Department P.O.
+Box 19909